afqueiruga/afqstensorflowexamples/loadfromc/README.md

 It's not a big deal because I like to run in Docker on mac anyways, but there is another solution.

+TensorFlow provides a slimmed down  precompiled library with an API for C:
 [https://www.tensorflow.org/install/install_c](https://www.tensorflow.org/install/install_c)
+libtensorflow.so is only 49MB and lets us go with the dynamic linking option.
+There are precompiled options for macOS, too, but I haven't tried them yet.

 ## Loading a graph